 On the first level, the goal is simply to create better-functioning neighborhoods with improved traffic flow.
 Functionality can be addressed efficiently with little money: the main expense is signs and the rewiring of traffic lights, he says.
-The Poblenou test was implemented for €55,000 ($58,000).
-Barcelona’s entire traffic pattern could be reconfigured for a total of €50 million ($53 million)—less than the price to build “a little tunnel,” he says.
+The Poblenou test was implemented for €55,000 (US$58,000).
+Barcelona’s entire traffic pattern could be reconfigured for a total of €50 million (US$53 million)—less than the price to build “a little tunnel,” he says.

 But the second step, repurposing the reclaimed space, is equally important and requires a separate and distinct planning process, Rueda argues.
 Finding new uses for the streets and intersections will provide an opportunity to rethink communities, including everything from cultural spaces to urban agriculture.